“Form is like a glob of foam;

 I can also provide help in discerning appropriate intensive retreat options, both short and long-term.

 Beginning, it’s clarifying to identify what your aspirations are.
 On that basis we can discern which methods may best accomplish them.
-Together we can chart a course, and as time goes on and practice takes its course adjust to your interests, opportunities, and necessity.
+Together we can chart a course, and as time and practice go on adjust to your interests, opportunities, and necessity.

 In early sessions there will probably be more to discuss.
 As and if we see more of each other more of our time will likely be devoted to interactive, real-time guidance.

-Periodically, as new territory comes up for you in practice, we'll probably have more to talk about again, and your aspirations may change.
+As new territory comes up for you in practice and life, we may have more to talk about again, and your aspirations may change.

-Everything is a response to context, but that's the general rhythm.
+Everything is a response to context, but that's the rhythm.

 What’s the cost?

-In gratitude for all the freely offered and heavily discounted instruction, hospitality, and kindness I’ve received along the Way I’ve chosen to teach meditation likewise on a dāna (donations) basis.
+In gratitude for all the freely offered instruction, hospitality, and kindness I’ve received along the Way I’ve chosen to teach meditation likewise on a dāna (donations) basis.

-I invite you to donate according to your means to support my ongoing service, training, and livelihood.
+I invite you to donate according to your means to support my teaching, training, and livelihood.